-If a child has recognised SEN and is on our SEND register, they will have an IEP(Individual Education Plan) which is reviewed termly, at either at parents' evenings or another mutually convenient time, with children's class teachers.
+If a child has recognised SEN and is on our SEND register, they will have a My Plan which is reviewed termly, at either at parents' evenings or another mutually convenient time, with children's class teachers.
 Teachers discuss progress with parents and agree targets and plans for extra support.
 The Head teacher and SENDCo also attend the parents' evenings and meet with parents as necessary.